Mdmdma/applied-glaciology/readme.md

 # Assesment 1

 ## Description
-Assesment, please do not copy to much
+Assessment, please do not copy to much